OwurakuYeboah/Spring_REST_Service/README.md

 # Spring REST Service
-This is a REST API built with the Spring framework for HTTP requests.
+This is a REST service built with the Spring framework for HTTP requests.

  ## Setting up the Database